Carlos Mencia: Accusations of plagiarism

-Hurricane Katrina remarks

-In February 2009, Mencia was dropped from the Krewe of Orpheus' celebrity lineup for New Orleans Mardi Gras, citing inappropriate comments he made in the aftermath of Hurricane Katrina.
-Mencia remarked during his stand-up: "I'm glad Hurricane Katrina happened.
-It taught us an important lesson: black people can't swim."
+Tax evasion charges

+On June 18, 2026 at 7:00AM, Mencia was arrested and charged with 12 counts of tax evasion owing $300,000 on income totaling $8.7 million by the Los Angeles County District Attorney, Nathan Hochman He was charged with six counts of failure to file personal income and corporate taxes for the years of 2019 to 2024.
+Mencia is held on a $250,000 bail and if convicted of the charges, he could face more than 11 years in prison along with tax bills and interest that double the total.

+On June 22, Mencia appeared at the Los Angeles County Court in custody where he plead 'not guilty' to the tax charges.
+His bail was reduced from $250,000 to $50,000 which was paid but court documents did not specify if he was released.

 Personal life

 Mencia married his wife, Amy, in 2003.
 They reside in Los Angeles and have a son.

+In a 2025 interview with DJ Vlad Mencia revealed that he was sexually abused as a child.

 In popular culture

 Mencia is parodied in "Fishsticks", an April 2009 episode of the animated TV Series South Park, that aired as part of its thirteenth season.
 In the episode, Mencia takes credit for the "fishsticks" joke that fourth grader Jimmy Valmer actually conceives of and popularizes.
 When hip hop artist Kanye West is publicly mocked over his inability to understand the joke's punchline, he kidnaps and beats Mencia, who admits that he took credit for the joke because he isn't funny, explaining, "I just take jokes and repackage them with a Mexican accent, man!"
-Kanye later kills Mencia after he attempts to explain the punchline to him, but fails.
+Kanye later kills Mencia after he attempts to explain the punchline to him.

+In 2023, Mencia was the subject of an episode of the Vice TV documentary series Dark Side of Comedy.